iarellano/iad-rest-client-maven-plugin/README.md

 | [loadHeadersToSysProperties](#loadHeadersToSysProperties) | When set to true it loads the response headers as system properties |
 | [loadHeadersPrefix](#responseHeadersPrefix) | When response headers are loaded as system properties, the name of those properties are prefixed whith this value to avoid name clashes |

-> - From all the parameters above, only *resourceUrl* is required.
+> From all the parameters above, only *resourceUrl* is required.
-> - Notice that all file paths are relative

 ### method
 HTTP method to  perform. e.g. *GET*, *POST*, *PUT*, *DELETE*, etc. Non-standard HTTP methods can be specified i.e. *SUBMIT* (as long as the server supports it)